 This is the Condominium Act of Thailand .
 The Condominium Act is one of the most important Acts when it comes to foreigners outside of the Civil and Commercial Code.
 The Condominium Act covers what the rules and regulations are for condo ownership in Thailand.
 This is a very rough translation of the Act and is done for comprehension purposes so that foreigners can understand and compare the Act to the rules in their home country.
+See also the construction regulations in Thailand as well as property zoning.

 This translation should not be seen as legally binding or used as legal advice or guidance.
 This text has been provided for educational and comprehension purposes and contains no legal authority.
 We will assume no responsibility for any liabilities arising from the use and/or reference of this text.
 Speak to us online or via WhatsApp or application Line for proper legal advice.